awsdocs/aws-freertos-docs/doc_source/getting_started_renesas.md

    In the AWS IoT console's MQTT client, you see MQTT messages sent by your device\.

 For the latest projects released by Renesas, see the `renesas-rx` fork of the `amazon-freertos` repository on [GitHub](https://github.com/renesas-rx/amazon-freertos)\.

+## Troubleshooting<a name="renesas-troubleshooting"></a>

+For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.